 Simply refrigerate it for about 3 days, covered in an airtight container.

-- You may use this recipe for a homemade Italian Seasoning.
+- You may use this recipe for homemade Italian Seasoning.

-- There is no need to add water and still be able to keep it juicy.
+- As stated above, there is no need to add water to it.

 - 4 to 5- pounds whole chicken

 - 3 celery ribs (cut into 2-inch pieces)

 - 2 carrots (peeled and cut into 1-inch pieces)

 - 1 onion (peeled and cut into wedges)